The tricky question of the shoulder blades By Frank Jesse

 Trained in medicine in her home country of South Africa, Greta spent time in the Middle East before arriving in Australia.
 She lived in a compound in Bahrain working for an oil refinery with a hospital alongside several specialists.

-Last year, the net was abuzz with the news: sitting too much is as bad for our health as smoking.
-A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and an early death.
+In 2015, the net was abuzz with the news: sitting too much is as bad for our health as smoking.
+A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and early death.

 It’s not surprising that Iyengar yoga is known for its use of props such as blankets, block and bolsters.
 Using such props was one of many innovations Mr Iyengar bought to yoga practice.
 Using props is intrinsic to this system of yoga.
 However, the reasons for their use are often misunderstood.